adhall00/PyCRTM/README.md

 NOTE: This was not easy for someone who is wildly impatient!
 Trust me when I tell you, I probably have already found all of the possible errors due to my haste!

+This is the link to the origianl pyCRTM repository: [Bryan's Repo](https://github.com/JCSDA/pycrtm)

 # Steps for Installation
 #### 1. clone Bryan's Repository
 ```bash